peter-frentrup/NppMenuSearch/DllExport.md

 > [!NOTE]
 > Set it up just once! you don't have to do this every time.

 [DllExport.bat] will automatically add required changes to your selected project.
+*Last updated on 2025-10-25.*

 The changes include:
 1. `PropertyGroup` with `DllExport*` properties.